Physical: Willett Drive and 19th Street

 Laramie, WY 82071

-Professor Danielle R. Cover, Faculty Supervisor, Legal Services Program
+Professor Danielle R. Cover, Faculty Supervisor, Civil Legal Services Clinic

-Professor Dona Playton, Faculty Supervisor, Domestic Violence Legal Assistance Program
+Professor Dona Playton, Faculty Supervisor, Family and Child Legal Advocacy Clinic

-The University of Wyoming College of Law's Legal Services Program (UWLSP) and the DV Legal Assistance Project (DVLAP) strive to address the unmet legal needs of Wyoming's low income population.
+The University of Wyoming College of Law's Civil Legal Services Clinic (UWCLSC) and the Family and Child Legal Advocacy Clinic (UWFCLAC) strive to address the unmet legal needs of Wyoming's low income population.
 A recent release from the Legal Services Corporation finds that at least 80 percent of the civil legal needs of low-income Americans are not being met.

-Law students enrolled in UWLSP and the DVLAP work hard to bridge the justice gap that exists in our state by providing comprehensive legal representation in civil, non-fee generating cases to people whose income is at or below 125% of the federal poverty level, including those who are victims of domestic violence, dating violence, stalking and sexual assault.
+Law students enrolled in CLSC and the FCLAC work hard to bridge the justice gap that exists in our state by providing comprehensive legal representation in civil, non-fee generating cases to people whose income is at or below 125% of the federal poverty level, including those who are victims of domestic violence, dating violence, stalking and sexual assault.

 The student interns handle a wide array of cases including divorce, child custody, modification of divorce and child custody, domestic violence protection orders, stalking orders, Guardian ad litem appointments in juvenile and domestic relations cases, consumer debt, public benefits, return of property and immigration issues.
 Law students represent children or their parents in child abuse and neglect cases, termination of parental rights, children in need of supervision, delinquency actions, along with representing immigrants in removal proceedings and assisting them to apply for asylum or other immigrant status.
 In addition, clinic students travel to the Wyoming State Penitentiary and the Wyoming Women's Center every semester to discuss legal issues and to represent qualifying inmates.